schickel007/truenas-scale-grafana-dashboard/README.md

 # Grafana Dashboard for TrueNAS SCALE with Advanced ZFS & S.M.A.R.T.
-Stats
+Stats (prometheus data source)

 This project provides a comprehensive monitoring setup for TrueNAS SCALE using Prometheus and Grafana.
 Its unique feature is a small helper script that collects detailed ZFS pool and S.M.A.R.T. data, which is often not gathered by standard exporters.